 Cedar Hill Pet Memorial Project, Inc.

-A promise made … a promise kept
+A promise made … a promise kept.

-At the time of his passing, "Gage was retired Patrol and Narcotic Detection Dog for the Mansfield Police Department where he served from March 2012 to September 2013.
-The traits that are evident in all service dogs are many, such as hard-working, confident, protective, alert, active and yes, STUBBORN, but there is a common thread that ties each of them together with their handler and being a LOYAL and DEPENDABLE team player is a must!
+At the time of his passing, Gage was retired Patrol and Narcotic Detection Dog for the Mansfield Police Department where he served from March 2012 to September 2013.
+The traits that are evident in all working dogs are many, such as hard-working, confident, protective, alert, active and yet, STUBBORN, but there is a common thread that ties each of them together with their handler and being a LOYAL and DEPENDABLE team player is a must!
 For anyone who has loved a dog knows the bond that exists between themselves and their four legged companion.
 It has been said that we tend to resemble the pet that we select so just maybe our pet absorbs some of our traits as well.
 It was jokingly stated that Gage picked up a few habits from his handler and partner.
 He loved to be loved on, and when he had his favorite toy, he was in his own world!
-ALL dogs are special but these five K9s that lie in the Hero's Section of The Cedar Hill Pet Cemetery are truly special!

 Ashly attended numerous civic and community events.
 She has been featured in the Dallas Morning News, and on all the local television stations.
-Ash had make guest appearances at local events such as the Dallas Auto Show, The Dallas Sidekicks game, Subaru of Dallas grand opening, Interstate Battery Expo, and Boo at The Zoo.
+Ash had made guest appearances at local events such as the Dallas Auto Show, The Dallas Sidekicks game, Subaru of Dallas grand opening, Interstate Battery Expo, and Boo at The Zoo.

-She was laid to rest Friday, June 2, 2017, in the Heroes Section of the Cedar Hill Pet Memorial Park with full honors.
+She was laid to rest Friday, June 2, 2017 in the Heroes' Section of the Cedar Hill Pet Memorial Park with full honors.